 Marion County residents voted to approve a 0.25% income tax dedicated to mass transit improvements in 2016.
 The Indianapolis-Marion County City-County Council approved the tax in the spring of 2017, with collections beginning the following October.
-Appropriated each year by Council, the revenue from this tax will go towards funding IndyGo's operating and capital budgets.
+Appropriated each year by Council, the revenue from this tax provides funding for IndyGo's operating and capital budgets and is specifically used for the purposes approved by Council and State Statute.
 As with any income tax, future collections are driven by factors largely outside IndyGo's immediate control.